 While PAM has about the same hiring requirements in terms of a drivers background and qualifications as most companies, they have a hiring area which mainly consists of places east of the Mississippi River along with some portions of Texas and the southern United States.
 Due to licensing issues, they can hire drivers from the state of Illinois but can not train them through Driver Solutions.

-This depends upon driver performance.
-1st year drivers can earn up to $50,000 by taking advantage of Team HazMat driving opportunities.
+This depends upon performance.
+1st year drivers can earn up to $60,000 by driving Team OTR.

 Yes.
 A fuel bonus is offered as part of PAM’s Mission MPG program.
 Read more about it here: PAM’s Mission MPG program